scubajorgen/enigma_c/README.md

 As an alternative for finding the steckers a method that scores the decoded text using trigrams.
 The method is described by [this article](https://cryptocellar.org/pubs/bgac.pdf).
 After finding the rotor settings and first steckers using the Gillogly method, the method succeeds better in fining the final steckers.
 It scores each trigram in the decoded text with the chance of this trigram occuring in average plain text.
 The more the decoded text approaches plain text, the higher the score.
-Whereas the Gillogly requires large cyphers, this ngram method performs better for shorter cyphers.
+Whereas the Gillogly requires large ciphers, this ngram method performs better for shorter ciphers.
 The method is implemented in

     exampleNgram();